carry0987/Vylux/docs/operations/deployment.md

 ## Docker Compose deployment

-The repository `docker-compose.yml` uses a single `vylux` service in the default `all` mode and also starts:
+The repository `docker-compose.yml` runs the published `ghcr.io/carry0987/vylux:latest` image as the `app` service in the default `all` mode and also starts:

 - PostgreSQL
 - Redis